 Susan Niditch (Section 01)

 For the Rabbis of post-biblical Judaism, the Hebrew Bible was a sacred resource to be mined, interpreted, developed, and reapplied.
 This course explores the rich corpus produced in classical Judaism of the post-biblical period.
 We will explore Rabbinic worldviews through the close reading of legal and aggadic or non-legal texts from the Midrashim (the Rabbis’ explanations, reformulations, and elaborations of Scripture), the Mishnah, and the Talmud and examine diverse subjects ranging from human sexuality to the nature of creation, from ritual purity to the problem of unjust suffering.
 Topics covered will vary from year to year depending upon the texts chosen for reading.
 There are no prerequisites required for this course.

 Limited to 15 students.
-Spring semester.
+Fall semester.
 Professor Niditch.